jxlxx/julio/content/posts/03-radius-basics.md

 The `eap` module takes care of `EAP-MD5`, `EAP-TLS`, and `EAP-LEAP` authentication.

-`unix` pulls crypt’d passwords from `/etc/passwd` or `/etc/shadow` using the system APIs to get the password
+`unix` pulls crypt’d passwords from `/etc/passwd` or `/etc/shadow` using the system APIs to get the password.

 `files` reads the `radbb/users` file.